Crime & Police

 “KJ was loved, and he is greatly missed by a lot of people,” Dubberstein says.
 “KJ was the kindest man you’ll ever meet.
 He would give his shirt off his back to somebody if they needed it.”

-The neighbor that tipped off Dubberstein later told police that Bock said Crawford killed Beaman because the pair had been stealing catalytic converters and, after they were caught or almost caught, Crawford thought Beaman was a police informant, according to arrest affidavit reports.
+The neighbor who tipped off Dubberstein later told police that Bock said Crawford had killed Beaman because the pair had been stealing catalytic converters and, after they were almost caught, Crawford thought Beaman was a police informant, according to arrest affidavit reports.

-The affidavit also alleges that Bock admitted to helping hide Beaman's body, but not to participating in the murder.
-She reportedly told police that Crawford threatened her and forced her into putting Beaman’s body in the crawl space under her condo and then returned the next day with a bag of concrete to cover the remains.
-When cracks later emerged, Crawford allegedly returned to add more concrete, the Associated Press reported.
+The affidavit also alleges that Bock admitted to helping hide Beaman’s body, but not to participating in the murder.
+She reportedly told police that Crawford threatened her and forced her to put Beaman’s body in the crawl space under her condo, then returned the next day with a bag of concrete to cover the remains.
+When cracks later appeared, Crawford allegedly returned to add more concrete, the Associated Press reported.

 “I know KJ kind of got mixed up in some things that he wasn’t supposed to, but he really was a good person,” Dubberstein says.
 “KJ moved to Denver so that he could help Leroy with his business – but he was a contractor, and his business kind of went under when COVID hit.”